Theodore F. Randolph: United States Senator

 After his handling of the Orangemen affair, Randolph was mentioned nationally as a contender for president in 1872.
 Instead, Randolph pursued a seat United States Senate.
 In his final annual address, Randolph addressed national affairs.
-After leaving office in January 1872, he actively campaigned to recruit a Democratic alternative to Ulysses S. Grant and Horace Greeley, then entered the campaign in support of Greeley amid accusations that he had exchanged his support for a cabinet position.
+After leaving office in January 1872, he actively campaigned to recruit a Democratic alternative to Ulysses S. Grant and Horace Greeley.
+He ultimately supported Greeley, as did most Democrats, but faced accusations that he had exchanged his support for a cabinet position in a potential Greeley administration.

 In 1875, the Democratic legislature elected Randolph to the Senate to succeed John P. Stockton.
 He served on the Committees on Commerce, Military Affairs, Education, Civil Service Reform, and the Centennial Exhibition.
 He also served on the special Committee to examine South Carolina's 1876 presidential election returns.
 He chaired the Committee on Military Affairs in the Forty-sixth United States Congress.

 As Senator, Randolph spoke infrequently, but established his reputation as a Bourbon Democrat.
-He opposed President Ulysses S. Grant's Reconstruction policies, government aid to parochial schools, and the remonetization of silver.
+He opposed President Grant's Reconstruction policies, government aid to parochial schools, and the remonetization of silver.
 He favored early redemption of paper currency.